groverankush/SuperLog/README.md

 ### Compile

-Just a simple debug `debugCompile` will get you up and running with SuperLog.
+Just a simple debug `compile` will get you up and running with SuperLog.

 ```
-debugCompile 'com.ankushgrover:SuperLog:1.0.9'
+compile 'com.ankushgrover:SuperLog:1.0.10'
 ```
-`debugCompile` will make sure that the library is used in debug build only.

 ### Initialize